 This took the form of a Heritage Open Day in September 2018.
 Entertainments in Repton’s first commission included painting the Repton landscape, belly dancing, African drumming, a photography exhibition of gardens across the world, a children’s garden design competition, and a fabulous myriad of multicultural stalls from local community groups.
 We intended a quiet day for 60 guests … and 600 came!

 We recruited a crack team of local people keen to find out more about their local park, and took them through a series of workshops to learn to ‘read’ a landscape on the ground, to research using archives, to write up the research into useful and accessible formats, and to share their new garden history knowledge with others.
 This brilliant team of lovely people have risen to the challenge and written a Statement of Significance, now safely deposited in the Historic Environment Record, writing and publishing a refreshingly accessible leaflet, and hosting an open day event to tell other locals about Repton at Warley Woods.

 We also delivered a bonus extra project around Warley Woods, working with the adjacent primary school to take 90 10-11 year olds through sessions teaching them to recognise the historic landscape in their local park, to use archive material, and to determine heritage values.
 They treated us and 180 parents to a fabulous exhibition of their work on Repton and Warley Woods!

 With LPGT we connected with local groups to spend an autumn day at Kenwood with English Heritage where we enjoyed the landscape and talked about being a stakeholder in the historic open space, about volunteering, and about conservation issues such as views and tree management.
-The following Spring we are reconvening at Russell Square so that the participants can fill a bed with plants from their countries of origin, enjoy another Repton landscape, and share experiences of visiting open spaces near them.
+The following Spring we reconvened at Russell Square so that the participants could plant roses, enjoy another Repton landscape, and share experiences of visiting open spaces near them.

 Watch a video about this project on LPGT YouTube (opens in a new window).